LilyBeaulne/Lily-Beaulne/MarkdownTechTales.md

 I find that AI may start to chip away at the human desire to create emotion and connect through art.
 When we start to see art as instantly being able to be created, it takes away from its impact—we even see this with human artists.
 Finally, in the context of children's stories, I feel children may suffer from AI art becoming a prominent mode for books.
-These stories and illustrations may lack the authentic emotional content and human experience that these storybooks are meant to invoke to teach children.
+***These stories and illustrations may lack the authentic emotional content and human experience that these storybooks are meant to invoke to teach children***.
 This makes me question the impact of AI-driven storytelling on young people, and how these effects will change as AI increases its capabilities

-### Final creative work
+# Final creative work
 ## Tech Tales: Using AI Wisely
 ### Summary
 > this is a summary of what this part of the project is . it is the actual work that co-pilot produced, the final that we worked towards, and some iterations.